Last Communion

-Last Communion is a novel by Nicholas Yermakov published in 1981.
+Last Communion is a science fiction novel by American writer Nicholas Yermakov, first published in 1981.

 Plot summary

 Last Communion is a novel in which an alien invades a human mind.

 Reception

 Greg Costikyan reviewed Last Communion in Ares Magazine #12 and commented that "Last Communion is not a bad novel, but a disappointing one.
 Yermakov remains an author to keep an eye on."